Last Updated on

 We’re an affiliate of Booking.com.
 When you book through us, you still get their lowest price guarantee and we get a few dollars.
 Thanks for helping to keep Trekaroo free.

-Discover fresh powder and 52 well-groomed trails just 2 hours north of Phoenix.
-Experience three terrain parks, 8 ski lifts, and 2 mountain lodges.
+Discover fresh powder and 52 well-groomed ski trails just 2 hours north of Phoenix.
+Experience three terrain parks, 8 ski lifts, and 2 mountain lodges in the San Francisco Peaks.

 For Seasoned-Skiers: This resort resides on Arizona’s highest mountain, Humphrey’s Peak and offers many expert trails as well.
 For free-styling skiers and snowboarders, check out the DayDreamer Progression and Sunset Terrain parks.
 Both contain rails, jumps, and custom features.